30 Mar 2017

 And believe me, after 14 days you'll be fine.
 Do not go for replacements like chewing gum, extra sweet food, nicotine plasters or gums or the pipes which are a cigarette replacement.
 They all are not really beneficial but just new products in the market to misguide you.

 So, no artificial products who claim to relieve you of your smoking habit.
 It just won’t work and you actually know it.

 Just help your body to deal with it and your body will help you multi folds.
 Your body is a temple.
 Let's keep the temple clean.

 I will be with you for the action you will take soon.
 Make your decision today what your tomorrow should looks like.

 Jasmin Waldmann is a well renowned international Life Coach.
-She helps people of any age to find their path in life, strengthen the inner self and guide how to become better in business, more successful, happy and healthy as well as in private life.
+She guides people of any age, occupations, gender or nationality to work on their charisma, inner balance, guide how to become more successful and boost mental and physical health - and this counts for business and private life.
 Jasmin helps in a team-character way to a life full of joy and satisfaction.

 Share your feedback, questions, experiences and suggestions to firstname.lastname@example.org and read more articles here: www.jasminwaldmann.com/blog